2i2c-org/team-compass/business-development/sales-operations.md

 ## Questions or Want to Contribute?

-Sales operations are documented in our Sales Playbook (Asana).
+Sales operations are documented in our [Sales Playbook](https://app.asana.com/1/1200524400901350/project/1212757516638013/list/1212758290889099).
 If you're working on deals, have insights from member interactions, or want to propose experiments, reach out to James Colliander (Business Development Lead) or use the Lead - Opportunity - Capture workflow in the business-development channel in Slack.